fiacrerougieux/mappy/README.md

 ## Usage

-1. Either upload your own Excel file containing SDG mappings or use the built-in sample data
+1. Either upload your own Excel file containing mappings or use the built-in sample data
 2. Toggle between "Program Map" (binary) and "Program Cumulative Map" views
 3. Customise virtualisation colors using the color picker
 4. Download a template to see the required data format